 The viscous overstability of dense, strongly flattened systems is the leading candidate for the regular axisymmetric density variations seen in the inner A ring and the B ring.
-As such, this would favor dissipative particle impacts ("frosty ice") and a low internal density of particles ( $\rho \leq 300-450 {\rm kgm}^{-3}$ ).
-Nevertheless, viscous instability would provide an attractive alternative for the almost bimodal variations seen in many locations of the B ring.
-In its simplest form it seems to require very elastic particles and dynamically hot rings, which is not easy to reconcile with the existence of self-gravity wakes.
+As such, this would favor dissipative particle impacts ("frosty ice") and a very low internal density of particles ($\rho \lesssim 300 \, \mathrm{kgm}^{-3}$).
+Nevertheless, viscous instability might provide an attractive alternative for the almost bimodal variations seen in many locations of the B ring.
+In its simplest form it would seem to require very elastic particles and dynamically hot rings, which is not easy to reconcile with the existence of self-gravity wakes.
+However, the size-dependent viscous instability, observed in N-body simulations under certain conditions (smaller particles more dissipative than larger ones) can lead to a much richer structure.
+This mechanism is certainly worth a deeper study.

-• What is interplay between self-gravity wakes and viscous overstability?
+• What is the interplay between self-gravity wakes and viscous overstability?

-Inclusion of self-gravity leads to steeper density-viscosity relation, and is thus be expected to promote viscous overstability.
-Indeed, this is seen when the effect of self-gravity is approximated via enhanced $n_z/n$ .
+Inclusion of self-gravity leads to steeper density-viscosity relation, and is thus expected to promote viscous overstability.
+Indeed, this is seen when the effect of self-gravity is approximated via enhanced n_z/n .
 However, when full self-gravity is included the inclined self-gravity wakes, which have roughly the same radial scale, seem to suppress the growth of axisymmetric overstable oscillations.
 Is this due to the limitations in the current fully self-gravitating simulations?
+Another intriguing aspect of overstable oscillations is their azimuthal coherence length: do the oscillation wave-trains extend continuosly over the whole circumference of the rings?
+Clearly, local simulations are not suitable for answering this - further theoretical work is needed.